History of France–United Kingdom relations: Second French Empire

 There was a brief war scare in 1858-1860 as alarmists in England misinterpreted scattered hints as signs of an invasion, but Napoleon III never planned any such hostility.
 The two nations co-operated during the Second Opium War with China, dispatching a joint force to the Chinese capital Peking to force a treaty on the Chinese Qing Dynasty.

 In 1859 Napoleon, bypassing the Corps législatif which he feared would not approve of free trade, met with influential reformer Richard Cobden, and in 1860 the Cobden-Chevalier Treaty was signed between the two countries, reducing tariffs on goods sold between Britain and France.
+The Cobden–Chevalier Treaty of 1860 lowered tariffs in each direction, and began the British practice of encouraging lower tariffs across Europe, and using most favoured nation treaties.

 During the American Civil War (1861-1865) both nations considered intervention to help the Confederacy and thereby regain cotton supplies, but remained neutral.
 The cutoff of cotton shipments caused economic depression in the textile industries of both Britain and France, resulting in widespread unemployment and suffering among workers.
 In the end France dared not enter alone and Britain refused to go to war because it depended on food shipments from New York.

 Napoleon III attempted to gain British support when he invaded Mexico and forcibly put his pawn Maximilian I on the throne.
 London was unwilling to support any action other than the collection of debts owed by the Mexicans.
 This forced the French to act alone in the French Intervention in Mexico.
 Washington, after winning the civil war, threatened an invasion to expel the French and Napoleon pulled out its troops.
 Emperor Maximilian remained behind and was executed.
 When Napoleon III was overthrown in 1870, he fled to exile in England.